 Back in May 2018, what feels like a lifetime ago, GDPR came into effect.
-Positive, verifiable signup to any email marketing system became a legal requirement, and most company list sizes shrank hugely.
+Positive, verifiable email marketing signup became a legal requirement, and most company list sizes shrank hugely.
 Was this the demise of email marketing?

 These extraordinary figures are driven by the demand for real-time updates during the Covid-19 uncertainty and a desire to keep us all informed and engaged while we’re more isolated.
 There’s also been a shift towards more sympathetic content: less ‘selling’, more education and entertainment.

 This surge drives home the continued role of email marketing as one of the most potent modes of brand communication.
-Done right, an email marketing system acts as a unique conduit between you and your customers, building relationships via the delivery of intelligently targeted information.
+Done right, it acts as a unique conduit between you and your customers, building relationships via the delivery of intelligently targeted information.

 A few attention-worthy email marketing stats…